StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 ```

 **Explanation**:
-* `Type` - Just like with nodes, this represents the type of the relationship and is either `hostedOn` for a HostedOn relationship or `connectsTo` for a ConnectsTo relationship.
+* `Type` - Just like with nodes, this represents the type of the relationship and is either `hostedOn` for a "hostedOn" relationship or `connectsTo` for a "connectsTo" relationship.
 * `Source` - The name of the source node of the relationship
 * `Target` - The name of the target node of the relationship

-All of the elements described above are necessary for describing a relationship.
+All elements described above are mandatory to describe a relationship.

 ### HostedOn
-If two nodes are in a hosted on relationship, they will be deployed on the same machine.
+If two nodes are in a hostedOn relationship, they will be deployed on the same machine.
 The target node is always the parent node of the source node.
-When deploying an application, this means that the Target will be Created and started before the souce, when stopping the implementation artifacts of the service nodes will be executed in the opposite directon.
+This means that when deploying an application, the target will be created and started before the source.
+When stopping, the implementation artifacts of the service nodes will be executed in the  reverse order.

-The hosted on relationship does not allow self connections and it does not allow machine nodes as sources, only as targets.
+The hostedOn relationship does not allow self connections or machine nodes as sources, only as targets.

 ### ConnectsTo

-The connects to relationship describes a network connection between two nodes.
-Just like the hosted on relationship, this is a directional relationship.
-In order to allow the source node to connect to the target node it needs to know the connection information (e.g. IP-Adress).
-This information gets programmed into the application using a implementation artifact (Shell script) that gets executed after the service node was created.
+The connectsTo relationship describes a network connection between two nodes.
+Just like the hostedOn relationship, connectsTo is a directional relationship.
+In order to allow the source node to connect to the target node, it needs to know the connection information (e.g. IP address).
+This information gets programmed into the application using an implementation artifact (shell script) that gets executed after the service node was created.

-A example definition for a connects to relationship:
+A example definition for a connectsTo relationship:

 ```XML
 <Relationship>